kokkos/kokkos-core-wiki/docs/source/quick_start.rst

 .. code-block:: sh

   cmake \
-   -DKokkos_ARCH_NATIVE=ON \
    -DKokkos_ENABLE_OPENMP=ON \
-   -DKokkos_ENABLE_SERIAL=ON \
    -DCMAKE_BUILD_TYPE=Release ..

 .. note::

   Kokkos will attempt to autodetect GPU microarchitecture, but it is also possible to specify the desired `GPU architecture <https://kokkos.org/kokkos-core-wiki/keywords.html#gpu-architectures>`_.
+In scenarios where a backend (e.g., CUDA, HIP) is enabled, Kokkos will execute serially on the "host" (CPU).

 CUDA (CPU and GPU)
 ~~~~~~~~~~~~~~~~~~